Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+The following questions will help you get the information you need to write kickass copy---*fast*.
 ***customer persona***
 * What does you typical customer look like?
 What do they want?
 * Why do they want it?
 Why do they want that?
 (Keep going)